How Deep can Freedivers Dive?

 Fill in the form now – no strings.
 We have a great team of people who are all more than happy to answer any questions you might have.

 Simple equalizing works up to 30 meters.
 To dive deeper, you need to master the so-called Frenzel Technique.
 This technique does not utilize the force of the lungs but works with the air in the mouth, somehow similar to swallowing.
-The larynx is closed, and equalizing goes through the tension of the tongue muscles.
+The larynx with the glottis and vocal cords is closed, and equalizing goes through the tension of the tongue muscles.
 What if we dive even deeper?
 The next method is mouthfill: at a depth between 10 and 25 meters, when we can still use the air from the lungs, the mouth should be filled with air, inflating the cheeks.
-And then, we use this reservoir of air to equalise the middle ear.
+And then, we use this air reservoir to equalize the middle ear.
 If we relax the glottis, then all this air will instantly go into the lungs, and you can forget about further immersion.
-This technique allows you to dive very deep, and possibly over a hundred meters.
+This technique allows you to dive very deep, possibly over a hundred meters.
 This exact technique is usually what master freedivers train.
 Some think that great depths also require mastering the technique of air packaging, although there are also a lot of opponents of this method.
 When air packing, a person draws air into the lungs to the limit when he can no longer inhale in the usual way.
-Then, using his mouth as an airlock, he can pump another two or three litres of air into the lungs.
+Then, using his mouth as an airlock, he can pump another two or three liters of air into the lungs.

 The second discipline is a descent assisted by a weighted sled going down the line (called VWT, Variable Weight).
 The world record is 150 meters, set by Walid Boudhiaf in 2020.

-The other four disciplines endorse the athletes to rely only on their own physical resources.
-They can use fins (CWT, constant weight), swim without fins (CNF, constant weight, no fins) or have them pull themselves up and down the line (FIM Free Immersion).
+The other four disciplines endorse the athletes’ reliance only on their own physical resources.
+They can use a monofin or bifins (CWT, constant weight), swim without fins (CNF, constant weight, no fins), or have them pull themselves up and down the line (FIM Free Immersion).

-The Russian freediver Alexey Molchanov dominates the world ranking with a world record in CWT monofin of 130meter, CWT bifins of 110 meters and a world record in Free Immersion of 125 meters.
-The world record in CNF it’s 102 m, set by William Trubridge in 2016.
+The Russian freediver Alexey Molchanov dominates the world ranking with a world record in CWT monofin of 136 meters and CWT bifins of 125 meters.
+Petar Klovar currently sets the world record in Free Immersion at 135 meters.
+The world record in CNF is 102 m, set by William Trubridge in 2016.

 But does the absolute depth limit exist?

 Physiologists don’t even try to guess.
-According to Mayol, whales do not have any special deep-sea features that we are lacking.
-And the whales can go down more than a thousand meters deep… Only time will tell what the limit for freedivers is.
+Only time will tell what the limit for freedivers is.